Barbara Vanderlinden: Professional career

-She began her career in 1991 as an assistant and adjunct curator at Antwerp Cultural Capital of Europe 1993 where she contributed to the contemporary art program, including three major exhibitions at the Royal Museum of Fine Arts, the Museum for Contemporary Art, and the Middelheim Open air Sculpture Museum (New Sculptures for Middelheim).
+Vanderlinden began her career in 1991 as adjunct curator for Antwerp, Cultural Capital of Europe 1993, where she contributed to the contemporary art program.
+Key exhibitions during this period included Sublime Void at the Museum van Hedendaagse Kunst Antwerpen; On Taking a Normal Situation and Retranslating it into Overlapping and Multiple Readings of Conditions Past and Present at the Museum van Hedendaagse Kunst Antwerpen; and New Sculptures for Middelheim at the Middelheimmuseum.

-From 1996 to 2006, she was founding director of Roomade, a Brussels-based arts organisation for contemporary art that commissioned and produced a string of notable exhibition projects, artworks and publications.
+From 1996 to 2006, Barbara Vanderlinden was the founding director of Roomade a Brussels-based arts organisation dedicated to contemporary art.
+During her tenure, the organisation commissioned and produced numerous exhibitions, artworks, and publications, playing a significant role in shaping Brussels’ cultural landscape.